storacha/docs/src/pages/terms.md

 ### Changes

 We reserve the right to change our Paid Plans or adjust pricing for our service or any components thereof in any manner and at any time, in our sole discretion and without notice.
 If we adjust the pricing of your Paid Plan, we will provide you with at least fourteen (14) days’ notice before these changes take effect.
-By continuing to use the Services, you agree to terms of this Agreement (including any updated terms).
+By continuing to use the Services, you agree to the terms of this Agreement (including any updated terms).

 ### Taxes

 The Fees do not include any taxes, levies, duties, or similar governmental assessments, including value-added, sales, use, or withholding taxes assessable by any domestic or foreign jurisdiction (“Taxes”).
-You agree that you’re responsible for any applicable Taxes, and that you will provide us with any applicable tax identification information that we may require by law to ensure our compliance with applicable tax regulations and authorities in applicable jurisdictions.
+You agree that you’re responsible for any applicable Taxes and that you will provide us with any applicable tax identification information that we may require by law to ensure our compliance with applicable tax regulations and authorities in applicable jurisdictions.

 ### Overages